IcecoolR/Palindrome/README.md

 # Palindrome

-Simple Ecplise project that tests to see if the user inputs a palinedrome (the input reads the same backwards as forwards).
-Written in Scala.
+Simple Eclipse project that checks to see if input is a palindrome (the input reads the same backwards as forwards).
+Written in the functional style with Scala.